simoneSantoni/data-viz-smm635/README.md

 ## Prerequisites

-The SMM692 ― Python Pre-Course module defines the knowledge students should possess in order to proficiently attend to SMM635 ― Data Visualization.
+- The SMM692 ― Python Pre-Course module defines the knowledge students should possess in order to proficiently attend to SMM635 ― Data Visualization.

-A minimal understanding of
+- Basic knowledge of the Git versioning software as implemented in GitHub (see the official [GitHub Guides](https://guides.github.com))

 ## Software requirements